Rev Josiah Anyinsah

 His first Degree, Chemistry, was from Royal Holloway College in London and was followed two years later by a PGCE at Nottingham University, these allowed him to work as a science teacher in secondary schools.
 He left teaching after four years to work in Quality Assurance for Glaxo SmithKline and seven years after that jumped into Pastoral Ministry as a church leader in Surrey.

-After sixteen years Alisdair left full time church ministry and since then has worked as a lecturer in forensic science and managed a national audit for an influential charity.
-As a volunteer he has continued to serve as a Community Pastor for the church, spent five years as a part-time Police chaplain for Surrey Police, and is the Chair of Trustees for Voluntary Action Reigate and Banstead.
-He recently completed an MA in Biblical Studies and Theology from Kings College in London graduating in 2020.
+After sixteen years Alisdair left full-time church ministry and since then has worked as a lecturer in forensic science and managed a national audit for an influential charity.
+He completed an MA in Biblical Studies and Theology from Kings College in London in 2020.

-He is now a fully registered member of the U.K. Board of Healthcare Chaplains and a member of the College of Health Care Chaplains.
+He is a registered member of the U.K. Board of Healthcare Chaplains and a member of the College of Health Care Chaplains.

-Alisdair is married with four grown up children and two grandchildren, who live further away than he’d like.
-He enjoys walking, reading and playing games of strategy.
+Alisdair is married with four grown-up children and four grandchildren.
+He enjoys walking, reading, volunteering and playing games of strategy.